yoctoproject/poky/documentation/ref-manual/system-requirements.rst

       has no plans to support rolling-releases or development distributions due to their constantly changing nature.
-We welcome patches and bug reports, but keep in mind that our priority is on the supported platforms listed below.
+We welcome patches and bug reports, but keep in mind that our priority is on the supported platforms listed above.

+   -  If your Linux distribution is not in the above list, we recommend to get the :term:`buildtools` or :term:`buildtools-extended` tarballs containing the host tools required by your Yocto Project release, typically by running ``scripts/install-buildtools`` as explained in the ":ref:`system-requirements-buildtools`" section.

    -  You may use Windows Subsystem For Linux v2 to set up a build host using Windows 10, but validation is not performed against build